Starting to Rhapsodize

 Beginning your career as a rhapsode

 Chances are if you are attracted to the prospect of becoming a rhapsode you are already in love with reading poetry aloud.
 Perhaps you have acted in classical plays, like those of Shakespeare.
 Perhaps you have majored in English literature with an emphasis in poetry.
 Perhaps you have been reading poetry aloud ever since childhood.
 If any of these are true about you, then you actually have already been rhapsodizing.
-All you need do next is consider yourself a rhapsode, start performing more regularly and improving your rhapsodic skills.
+All you need do next is to share you rhapsodic art with others, start performing more regularly, and begin improving your rhapsodic skills.

 Here are a list of things to do to begin to become a better rhapsode: